Viber/viber-bot-python/README.md

 #### ViberConversationStartedRequest object
 Inherits from [ViberRequest](#ViberRequest)

-Conversation started event fires when a user opens a conversation with the PA for the first time (no conversation history with the PA), or when the conversation is opened using a deep link (see [deep link](https://developers.viber.com/tools/deep-links/index.html)section for more information).
+Conversation started event fires when a user opens a conversation with the PA using the “message” button (found on the PA’s info screen and Public Chat) or using a [deep link](https://developers.viber.com/tools/deep-links/index.html).

 This event is **not** considered a subscribe event and doesn't allow the PA to send messages to the user; however, it will allow sending one "welcome message" to the user.

 | Param | Type | Notes |
 | --- | --- | --- |